100 Notable alumni of

 -

-Nicole Evangeline Lilly is a retired Canadian actress.
+Nicole Evangeline Lilly is a Canadian actress and author.
 She gained popularity for her first leading role as Kate Austen in the ABC drama series Lost (2004–2010), which garnered her six nominations for the Saturn Award for Best Actress on Television and a nomination for the Golden Globe Award for Best Actress in a Drama Series.

 -